 What keeps Jason Statham so fit at 50?
 In addition to a workout that he describes as “constantly changing,” which tends to incorporate everything from martial arts to weight lifting, he sticks to a clean eating plan and shuns carbs after lunch.
 “I eat as much good food as I can, nuts, fish, beans, chicken.
 I’d say ninety-five percent of my food is good,” he tells Men’s Health.

 Staying fit at 46 is no easy feat, but Jennifer Garner somehow manages.
 The key?
 According to a recent Instagram video, the actress does hour-long workouts combining dance, boxing, and rebounding, in addition to cryotherapy afterward.

 The secret to Lenny Kravitz’s rock star bod?
 A well-packed suitcase.
 While he admits to finding gyms “boring,” Kravitz tells Men’s Journal, “I always carry a jump rope with me.
 And I run.
 I like to be outdoors doing things that you can do with your body—pull-ups, sit-ups, push-ups, squats.”

-At 56, Sheryl Crow is looking better than ever.
+At 56, Sheryl Crow is still rocking her best body.
 How does she do it?
 “A friend of mine turned me onto P90x,” she tells E!
 News.

 LL Cool J